Reinhardt Free Spectrahedra: Proof of Theorem

 has norm at most one.
 On the other hand,

-It follows that $G$ has norm one, since $F(1,0)$ is positive semidefinite and, by Lemma \ref{l:tXt-in-boundary}, has norm one and the other two terms on the right hand side of equation \eqref{e:G-alt} are positive semidefinite.
-Since $F(1,0)$ has norm one, there is a vector $\gamma\in \C^2\otimes\C^d$ such that $F(1,0)\gamma =\gamma.$ Write
+Since all the terms on the right hand side of equation~\eqref{e:G-alt} are positive semidefinite and since $F(1,0)$ has norm one (by Lemma~\ref{l:tXt-in-boundary}), it follows that $G$ has norm at least one.
+Thus $G$ has norm one.